Can You Share Apple Fitness or Apple Watch Workouts With Android Friends?

 Your friend list isn't limited by hardware.
 An iPhone user can give "Kudos" to an Android user's morning run instantly.

-FAQ: Sharing Workouts Between Ecosystems
+FAQ: Sharing Apple Fitness and Android Workouts

 Can I share Apple Watch workouts with Android friends?